Anurag-Gaddamwar/Anurag-Gaddamwar/README.md

 ---

-## 🤝 Let's Collaborate
+### 🤝 Let's Build Bold Things

-Always up to jam on GenAI workflows, data engineering playbooks, or ambitious frontends.
-Drop a note via [email](mailto:gaddamwaranurag@gmail.com) or [LinkedIn](https://www.linkedin.com/in/anurag-gaddamwar/).
-Let's build bold, contextual AI experiences together. 🚀
+DMs are open for GenAI workflows, data engineering adventures, or ambitious frontends.
+Reach out on [LinkedIn](https://www.linkedin.com/in/anurag-gaddamwar/) or [email](mailto:gaddamwaranurag@gmail.com).
+If you made it this far, grab a coffee and send me your favorite synthwave playlist. 🚀